microsoft/promptflow/examples/CONTRIBUTING.md

-# Contributing to Examples Project
+# Contributing to examples folder

-Thank you for your interest in contributing to the examples project.
-This project contains a collection of Python notebooks and selected markdown files that demonstrate various workflows using the readme.py script.
+Thank you for your interest in contributing to the examples folder.
+This folder contains a collection of Python notebooks and selected markdown files that demonstrate various usage of this promptflow project.
 The script will automatically generate a README.md file in the root folder, listing all the notebooks and markdown files with their corresponding workflows.

-## How to Contribute

-Before you start working on your contribution, please make sure you have read and followed the [Code of Conduct](../CODE_OF_CONDUCT.md) and the [License](../LICENSE) of this project.

-To contribute to this project, you can either:

-- Submit an issue on GitHub if you have any suggestions, questions, or bug reports.
-- Fork the repository and create a pull request if you want to add a new notebook or markdown file, or modify an existing one.

-## Guidelines for Notebooks and Markdown Files in Examples Folder
+## Guidelines for notebooks and markdown files in examples folder

 When creating or modifying a notebook or markdown file, please follow these guidelines: